Hello game developers!

 - In general, there's awareness of every player's score, position, alive/dead status, join/leave updates for the game, etc.

-Come to think of it, it seems that this is pretty much what most realtime multiplayer games would need.
-So I thought building a networking framework would benefit game developers to quickly add multiplayer functionality to any game.
-All the more useful when it's built with Ably, as it means you can easily scale it and have access to so many other realtime communication features (like message ordering, availability, guaranteed message delivery, etc.).
-So, here it is!
+These are the elements that most realtime multiplayer games require, and building a networking framework lets game developers quickly add multiplayer functionality to any game.
+I built it with Ably to easily scale it and for all its realtime communication features (like message ordering, availability, guaranteed message delivery, etc.).

 Multiplayer games scalable networking framework

-This framework serves as a starter kit that lets you add multiplayer functionality (that follows the Client/Server strategy) to your game.
-It provides a communication framework for your players to communicate with a central server, in realtime, for the entire duration of the gameplay.
+The framework serves as a starter kit to add multiplayer functionality to your game using the Client/Server strategy.
+It provides a communication framework for your players to interact with a central server, in realtime, for the entire duration of the gameplay.

-It also lets you to implement a "game rooms" feature using Node JS worker threads, analogous to spooling up dedicated servers on demand, letting you spin up multiple instances of the game, each with a separate group of players.
-It comes with a skeleton demo app where this game functionality can be simulated.
-The idea is for game developers to take this framework and add their game logic to make it their own!
+It also lets you implement a “game rooms” feature using Node.js worker threads.
+This is analogous to spooling up dedicated servers on demand, letting you spin up multiple instances of the game, each with a separate group of players.
+It comes with a skeleton demo app where this functionality can be simulated.
+The idea is for game developers to take this framework and add their game logic to make it their own.